Course overview

 Additional costs

 As a City of Bristol College apprentice, you may incur additional costs on your apprenticeship.
-For example, it is likely you may need to pay for travel and stationery, and for some apprenticeships you may need to purchase specialist equipment.
+For example, you may likely need to pay for travel and stationery, and for some apprenticeships, you may need to purchase specialist equipment.

 -